Design tools

 What is UI prototyping?

-User Interface (UI) prototyping is an essential step in the design process, allowing designers and developers to create a visual representation of a user interface before it is fully developed.
-With the help of UI prototyping tools, designers can create a prototype, test its usability, and gather feedback from users, ensuring that the final product meets user expectations and provides a smooth user experience.
+User Interface (UI) prototyping is an essential step in the design process.
+It allows designers and developers to create a visual representation of a user interface before it is fully developed.
+With the help of UI prototyping tools, designers can create a prototype, test its usability, and gather user feedback, ensuring that the final product meets user expectations and provides a smooth user experience.

 Top 8 UI prototyping tools